-(2) Increasing recycling rates, etc.
+(3) Increasing recycling rates, etc.

-Suppliers are required to make efforts to preserve the environment and use resources effectively, including promoting recycling-oriented design for higher recycling rates, and reductions in environmental impact, including CO2 emissions.
+Suppliers are required to make efforts to preserve the environment and use resources effectively, including promoting recycling-oriented design for higher recycling rates, promoting reductions in vehicle cabin VOCs, and reductions in environmental impact, including CO2 emissions.

-(3) Managing Substances of Concern in Raw Materials and Indirect Materials Used in Plants

-In addition to ensuring legal compliance, SUBARU has been eliminating or reducing substances of concern used in plants including production lines at its own initiative.

-Suppliers of raw materials, indirect materials or equipment used in SUBARU plants as well as those who offer construction, cleaning or landscaping services under contract with SUBARU, are all required to submit an SDS (Glossary 4) for materials supplied or brought to SUBARU sites at the time of delivery, changing the content of deliveries, and when individually requested by SUBARU to submit an SDS.
-Suppliers and companies providing services to domestic are required to comply with Japan's Industrial Safety and Health Act and PRTR Law (Glossary 5).
+- (4) Managing Substances of Concern in Raw Materials and Indirect Materials Used in Plants In addition to ensuring legal compliance, SUBARU has been eliminating or reducing substances of concern used in plants including production lines at its own initiative. - Suppliers of raw materials, indirect materials or equipment used in SUBARU plants as well as those who offer construction, cleaning or landscaping services under contract with SUBARU, are all required to submit an SDS (Glossary 10) for materials supplied or brought to SUBARU sites at the time of delivery, changing the content of deliveries, and when individually requested by SUBARU to submit an SDS.
+Suppliers and companies providing services to domestic are required to comply with Japan's Industrial Safety and Health Act and PRTR Law (Glossary 11).
+Suppliers and companies providing services to SIA are required to comply with requests from SIA.

-(4) Improve management of chemical substances contained in products To comply with laws and regulations of each country which are being expanded and complicated, it is important to manage chemical substances contained in products and to share information appropriately.
+(5) Improve management of chemical substances contained in products To comply with laws and regulations of each country which are being expanded and complicated, it is important to manage chemical substances contained in products and to share information appropriately.
 To achieve this, we require our suppliers to establish the policy and improve management of chemical substances contained to products.
+SUBARU plans to introduce "the Guidelines for the Management of Chemicals in Products," "the Self-assessment Sheet," and "the Analysis Tool," which were jointly published by the Japan Automobile Manufacturers Association (JAMA) and the Japan Auto Parts Industries Association (JAPIA), in order to strengthen and improve the management of chemical substances throughout the supply chain.
+Suppliers are required to cooperate when the tool is put into operation.